OpenSpace/openspace.github.io/docs/users/content/asteroids.md

 ---

 ## How to add Asteroids/Comets to OpenSpace
 OpenSpace uses the `openspace.cfg` file for general configuration.
-The un-commented Asset line in the file (which is usually `Asset = "default"`) determines which .scene file in data/assets that OpenSpace will run with.
+The un-commented Asset line in the file (which is usually `Asset = "default"`) determines which .scene file in data/assets that OpenSpace will run.
 Change this line to read `Asset = "asteroids"`.
 The asteroids.scene file is similar to the default, but with 16 separate asset files that contain asteroid or comet orbits.

 ## Running OpenSpace with Asteroids/Comets
 To start, double-click (or run from terminal) `bin/Release/OpenSpace.exe`.
-Once loaded, Earth will be the camera's focus.
+The camera will be initially focused on Earth, so it is recommended to zoom out to a point where the solar system is visible.
 None of the asteroid/comet groups are visible by default.
-To enable one of these, expand the GUI's menus from Scene -> Solar System -> Small Solar System Bodies.
-A list of all asteroid groups is visible.
+To enable one of these, expand the GUI's menus by selecting Scene -> Solar System -> Small Bodies.
+A list of all asteroid groups will be visible.
 Check one of the boxes to enable.

 It is possible to modify the length of the orbital trail by adjusting the "Line fade" value in Renderable -> Appearance in the asteroid/comet group.
 A higher fade value shows more of the periodic orbital trails.
-In this menu, the line color, transparency, and size can also be modified.
+The line color and width can also be changed here (transparancy is accessible underneath 'Renderable').

+Some of the asteroid categories contain a very high number of objects, which will affect frame rate and program responsiveness.
+If performance slows too much, then un-click the offending category to prevent it from being rendered.

 ## Additional Features
-See the Components/Satellites [page](../../components/asteroids.md) for more detailed information and advanced usage of this content.
+See the Components/Asteroids [page](../../components/asteroids.md) for more detailed information and advanced usage of this content.

 ## Asteroid Content Categories
 All trajectory data were obtained from the JPL Small-body Database.
 The following categories are defined on this site and were used to group the orbital data.